 Robert Oberbillig, adjunct professor of law supervises/instructs second and third year law students handling elder law cases.

 The Elder Law Clinic accepts intakes year-round.
-In order to qualify for this clinic you must be over the age of sixty and live in Polk County.
+In order to qualify for this clinic you must be sixty or older and live in Polk County.
 The Elder Law Clinic takes many types of cases, but will not accept bankruptcy or personal injury cases.
 There are several criteria used to determine which cases are accepted.
 These include the difficulty of the case, the educational value to the student, and the availability of student attorneys.